emacsattic/hack-time-mode/README.md

 Hack time by

-1. Choosing a date in the calendar
+1. Choose a date in the calendar

    - Do M-x calendar.
    - Choose a date.
    - Do q for quit.

 2. Trigger the hack by

    - M-x hack-time-current-time-to-calendar-date

 # hack-time-current-time-back-to-normal #

-M-x hack-time-current-time-back-to-normal brings back time to normal.
+Brings back time to normal with

+   - M-x hack-time-current-time-back-to-normal

 Use case
 ========

-Mark todo-items done at another day.
+Mark Org-todo-items done at another day.